 Please Note: If a research protocol falls into both the jurisdictions of CREC and SREC, then the application will usually be referred to CREC.
 This is to safeguard the proportionality of clinical risk versus therapeutic benefit.

-Please Note: The Social Research Ethics Committee reviews ethical applications from UCC Research Post Graduate students and employees.
+Please Note: The Social Research Ethics Committee reviews ethical applications from UCC Research Post Graduate students (e.g. PhD and Masters by Research students), and employees.
 We do not accept applications from non UCC applicants or from undergraduate students.
-In general, applications from taught postgraduate students are dealt with at School/Department level; however, where this is not possible, SREC will accept such applications.
+In general, applications from taught postgraduate students are dealt with at School/Department level.

 Please click the below link to watch a video of a Lunctime Talk and Presentation on the SREC Application process delivered by the Chair of SREC on 17 May 2017